Atharv-ED21B014/Foundation_of_Machine_Learning/README.md

 - **Constraints:** Only inbuilt libraries for plotting, strict plagiarism rules

 **Files:**
-- `spam_classifier.py` – Implements the classification model
+- `SpamHamCV.ipynb` – Trains the classification model
-- `preprocessing.py` – Handles text processing and feature extraction
-- `evaluation.py` – Computes accuracy, precision, recall, and confusion matrix
+- `NB_classifier_test_code.ipynb` – Used for testing the model, also evaluates the model using accuracy, precision, recall, and confusion matrix
-- `spam_data.csv` – The dataset used
+- `emails.csv` – The dataset used
 - `Report.pdf` – Implementation details, results, and analysis

 ---